Search

 b = The packaging code (e.g., 4GV), and when applicable the letter “V”, “T”, or “W”.
 See the table below for codes of commonly used packages

-c = The package performance level/standard is represented with the letters “X”, “Y”, or “Z” followed by the maximum gross mass for solids or specific gravity for liquids
+c = The package performance level/standard is represented with the capital letters “X”, “Y”, or “Z” followed by the maximum gross mass for solids or specific gravity for liquids

 d = The letter “S” for solids or the internal test pressure for liquids